brahianrosswill/ComfyUI-geltz/README.md

 ### FFT Jitter (fftj)

-Adds tiny jitters to self-attention using an FFT.
-Helps improve details a little.
+Improves details by adding tiny jitters to self-attention using an FFT.

 ---